asalic/jobman/README.md

 When you submit a job, you can optionally specify a name.
 If you don't, **jobman** will generate a UUID v4 and use it for generating the name.

-For both cases, the final name will be prefixed by your username followed by a dash (-).
+IMPORTANT: for both cases, the internal job name will be prefixed by your user ID (i.e. the "sub" field in OIDC) followed by two dashes (--).
+DO NOT USE this name in your commands when you need to pass the name as a parameter.
+This is fo your information only and sometimes **jobman** will use this name.

 ## Workflow and examples